-Barak Orbach is a Professor of Law and the Director of the Business Law Program at the University of Arizona James E. Rogers College of Law, as well as an elected member of the American Law Institute and a Fellow of the American Bar Foundation.
+Barak Orbach is a Professor of Law at the University of Arizona James E. Rogers College of Law, an elected member of the American Law Institute, and a Fellow of the American Bar Foundation.
 He is one of the nation's most well-known authorities on antitrust law.
 Professor Orbach teaches and writes about antitrust, corporate governance, intellectual property, and regulation.
-He published over 30 articles, essays, and book chapters in these areas.
-Additionally, Professor Orbach is the author a leading casebook on regulation,Regulation: Why and How the State Regulates (Foundation Press, 2012).
+He published over 40 articles, essays, and book chapters in these areas.
+Additionally, Professor Orbach is the author of a leading casebook on regulation,Regulation: Why and How the State Regulates (Foundation Press, 2012).
 His study of the motion-picture industry is credited for contributing to a change in the pricing of movies in the United States.
-Professor Orbach and his works are often quoted in the national media.
-Discussions of Professor Orbach's work appeared in The Atlantic, Forbes, Fortune, Mother Jones, Slate, Sports Illustrated, The Wall Street Journal, The Washington Post, and many other media outlets.
+Discussions of Professor Orbach's work appeared in The Atlantic, Forbes, Fortune, Mother Jones, Maclean’s, NPR, Quartz, Slate, Sports Illustrated, The Wall Street Journal, The Washington Post, and many other media outlets.

 SSRN Published Papers

 - Conflicted Antitrust: Laissez Faire, Fairness, and Technocracy, ___ William & Mary Law Review ___ (forthcoming 2018).